Somerset House: 17th and 18th centuries

-On 18 August O.S.
-(28 August N.S.)
-1604, Somerset House was the probable location for the negotiations, known as the Somerset House Conference that culminated in the Treaty of London and concluded the nineteen-year Anglo-Spanish War.
-The Conference was the subject of an oil-on-canvas painting depicting the 11 representatives of the governments of England, Spain and the Spanish Netherlands, seated around a conference table, probably in Old Somerset House.
+In the summer of 1604, Somerset House was the location for the negotiations, known as the Somerset House Conference that culminated in the Treaty of London and concluded the nineteen-year Anglo-Spanish War.
+The treaty was signed on 28 August (New Style), at Whitehall Palace, by the Constable of Castile who was lodged at Somerset House.
+The conference was the subject of an oil-on-canvas painting depicting the 11 representatives of the governments of England, Spain and the Spanish Netherlands, seated around a conference table, probably in Old Somerset House.

 During the 17th century, the house was used as a residence by royal consorts.
 In the reign of King James I, the building was the London residence of his wife, Anne of Denmark, and was renamed Denmark House.
 She commissioned a number of expensive additions and improvements, some to designs by Inigo Jones.
-In 1609 Simon Basil and William Goodrowse made steps and terraces in the garden.
+In 1609, Simon Basil and William Goodrowse made steps and terraces in the garden.
 Anne of Denmark built an orangery and employed a French gardener and hydraulic engineer Salomon de Caus.
 He built a fountain known as Mount Parnassus with a grotto carved with sea-shells and a black marble female figure representing the River Thames.
 The fountain was topped by a statue of Pegasus.
 A surviving cistern for the fountain in nearby Strand Lane was misidentified as a Roman bath.

 The refurbished palace was the setting for elaborate entertainments at the wedding of Anne's lady in waiting Jean Drummond on 3 February 1614, including a masque Hymen's Triumph written by Samuel Daniel.
+On 22 May 1614, Christian IV of Denmark paid a surprise visit to his sister.
+In 1619, King James granted the palace to Prince Charles.
+Frances Coke, Viscountess Purbeck was appointed keeper of Denmark House, and Mary Villiers, Countess of Buckingham frequently stayed there.

-After his death in April 1625, King James' body was brought from Theobalds to lie in state at Denmark House.
+After the death of King James in April 1625, his body was brought from Theobalds to lie in state at Denmark House.
 The state rooms were hung with black cloth.
-At this period there was no chapel at Denmark House, and so the Great hall was adapted, and the body moved there before the funeral at Westminster Abbey.
+At this period there was no chapel at Denmark House, and so the Great Hall was adapted, and the body moved there before the funeral at Westminster Abbey.

 Between 1630 and 1635 Inigo Jones built a chapel where Henrietta Maria of France, the wife of King Charles I, could exercise her Roman Catholic religion.
 This was in the care of the Capuchin Order and was on a site to the southwest of the Great Court.
 A small cemetery was attached and some of the tombstones are still to be seen built into one of the walls of a passage under the present quadrangle.